SeitaroShinagawa/chainer-StarGAN/README.md

 Then, you will get 3 json files, train.json, val.json and test.json.

 ## How to run
 Select attributes you use.
-Attribute checked by putting 1 on tail is valid.
+The attributes you put 1 on tail are valid.
 ```
 0 5_o_Clock_Shadow
 1 Arched_Eyebrows